sujeetkv/ci-base-model/README.md

 }
 ```

-*Many of the methods of `MY_Model` accept parameter to pass table name, so that we can use them for any table of dataase.*
+*Many of the methods of `MY_Model` accept parameter to pass table name, so that we can use them for any table of database.*